webshotarchive/docs/docs/tutorial-basics/create-client-credentials.md

 Credentials to use for Github Actions to upload images and interact with the Webshot Archive API can be created on the [account page](https://www.webshotarchive.com/account) of [webshotarchive.com](https://www.webshotarchive.com).

 :::info
 You will need to create an account on [webshotarchive.com](https://www.webshotarchive.com) to create credentials.
-Creating an account is free, however you will not be able to upload images or create a service account user without a paid subscription (plans start at $5/month).
+Creating an account is free, however you will not be able to upload images or create a service account user without a paid subscription (plans start at $5/month and there is a 14 day free trial - cancel anytime).
 :::

 ## Add User (Service Account User)